exercism/v3/languages/python/concepts/string-formatting/about.md

 ## The `%` operator

-The `%` operator comes from the C language and allows to use positional arguments to build an `str`.
+The `%` operator comes from the C language and it allows to use positional arguments to build a `str`.

 This method is now superseded by the `.format()` method, which is why the nickname of `%` is The _'Old Style'_.
 It can be still found is python 2 or legacy code.
 The `%` operator is usually avoided because less efficient, fewer options are available and any placeholder-argument mismatch can raise an exception.
 This operator is similar to [`printf()`][printf-style-docs].